 The city of Warsaw is the capital of Poland, and also the largest city in the country.
 Warsaw boasts a population of roughly 1.75 million residents, which ranks it as the 9th most populated city in the European Union.
-Being the country’s capital, there are a variety of important political buildings, and economic powerhouses located in the city.
-Warsaw is also one of very few European Union cities that have a skyline with several high-rise buildings throughout the city.
+Being the country’s capital, there are a variety of important political buildings and economic powerhouses located in the city.
+Warsaw is one of very few European Union cities that have a skyline with several high-rise buildings throughout the city.

 Popular Destinations in Warsaw

 There are many sources of entertainment and exploration in the city of Warsaw, and here are some of the notable attractions to visit:

 Lazienki Park: One of the most popular areas to visit in Warsaw is Lazienki Park, which features some of the most beautiful scenery in the entire city.
 It is a perfect place to enjoy nature, go for a walk, interact with animals, and explore various monuments and historic buildings, such as the Lazienski Palace.